 The original, historic portion of Chinatown between Fresno Street and Ventura Avenue consists of a patchwork of vacant lots, parking lots, and isolated buildings, although F Street, Chinatown's main street, is relatively intact, particularly between Tulare Street and Inyo Street.
 From 1960 onwards, many of Chinatown's older buildings were demolished, although nine structures are now listed on the Local Register of Historic Resources.
 In addition, many buildings are in disrepair and the upper floors of many buildings have been removed to conform to building safety requirements.
-Chinatown is also home to a network of interconnected basements.
+Chinatown is also home to an extensive network of underground, interconnected basements.